Prepare California

 JumpStart

-Allocates $15 million in state funding dedicated to help jumpstart eligible communities in their development and implementation of resilience planning and activities.
+Allocated $15 million in state funding dedicated to help jumpstart eligible communities in their development and implementation of resilience planning and activities.

 Match

-Allocates $85 million in state funding to cover the required non-federal cost share for eligible communities and projects applying for FEMA’s Hazard Mitigation Grants Program (HMGP), Building Resilient Infrastructure and Communities (BRIC), and Flood Mitigation Assistance (FMA).
+Allocated $85 million in state funding to cover the required non-federal cost share for eligible communities and projects applying for FEMA’s Hazard Mitigation Grants Program (HMGP), Building Resilient Infrastructure and Communities (BRIC), and Flood Mitigation Assistance (FMA).

 Timeline for Funding Opportunities